deltatree/java_tf_image_classification/README.md

-# Using Google AutoML Vision saved_model.pb (exported tensorflow model) within java
+# Using Google Cloud AutoML Edge Image Classification Models in Java

 ### Showcase
 I built a tensorflow model with Google AutoMl Vision , downloaded it for local use und wrote a java showcase to execute it: